-- providing updates on all key Company matters, developments or awards on the corporate website; - formal investor meetings and teleconferences in line with the Company's disclosure policies; - a facility via our Corporate website for all shareholders to raise any questions they may have or an Investor Relations contact point to call directly for any shareholder; and - investor engagement opportunities, including an "in-store" event.
+- providing updates on all key Company matters, developments or awards on the Company's corporate website; - formal investor meetings and teleconferences in line with the Company's disclosure policies; - a facility via the Corporate website for all shareholders to raise any questions they may have or an Investor Relations contact point to call directly for any shareholder; and - investor engagement opportunities.

-Finally the Company recognises the importance of shareholder, investor and market feedback being heard directly by management and the Board.
+Finally, the Company recognises the importance of shareholder, investor and market feedback being heard directly by management and the Board.
 Steps to facilitate this feedback include:

-- a monthly written update and briefing to the Board from the CFO on investor and shareholder engagement; - where appropriate and in line with the Company's disclosure policies, the CEO or Chair engaging directly with investors and other market participants to hear their feedback; - the Board being sent all relevant analyst, media and market feedback regarding the Company on an "as published" basis; and - plans to enable the live webcasting of the Company's 2015 Annual General Meeting.
+- as appropriate, written updates and briefings to the Board from the CFO on investor and shareholder engagement; - where appropriate and in line with the Company's disclosure policies, the CEO or Chair engaging directly with investors and other market participants to hear their feedback; - the Board being sent all relevant analyst, media and market feedback regarding the Company on an "as published" basis; and - the live webcasting of the Company's Annual General Meetings.